datastax/dsbulk/manual/settings.md

 * `global`: count the total number of rows in the table.
 * `ranges`: count the total number of rows per token range in the table.
 * `hosts`: count the total number of rows per hosts in the table.
 * `partitions`: count the total number of rows in the N biggest partitions in the table.
-When using this mode, you can chose how many partitions to track with the `schema.biggestPartitions` setting.
+When using this mode, you can chose how many partitions to track with the `numPartitions` setting.
 The default value is `[global]`.

 Default: **["global"]**.